Last Updated on

 Posts may be sponsored.
 This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

+Are you wondering how to make solid perfume?
 I love wearing perfume and enjoy a variety of different types of scents.
 I generally apply it in the morning when I’m getting ready for the day.
 I like to refresh it throughout the day because the scent rarely lasts all day for me.
-I don’t really want to carry a bottle of perfume in my handbag.
-That could result in a huge mess if it ever leaked or spilled.
-The solution for me was to learn how to make solid perfume.

 How to Make Solid Perfume